hispanico/ansible-iptables/README.md

 License
 -------

 Licensed under the GPLv3 License.
-See the LICENSE file for details
+See the LICENSE file for details.

 Author Information
 ------------------